unlockitio/concordia/DESIGN.md

 the same parties, action, and step order — **the diff between the two packages is exactly what CAP adds**, and the demo assertions are the behavioural match.

 What the diff contains is the code Splice could reuse.
-In `original/`, window, eligibility, threshold, and [execution](GLOSSARY.md#execute) are re-implemented per [mechanism](GLOSSARY.md#mechanism) inside `DsoRules`, and the package defines for itself what `cap-version/` imports: the checked-fetch [admission](GLOSSARY.md#admission)
+In `original/`, time windows, eligibility, threshold, and [execution](GLOSSARY.md#execute) are re-implemented per [mechanism](GLOSSARY.md#mechanism) inside `DsoRules`, and the package defines for itself what `cap-version/` imports: the checked-fetch [admission](GLOSSARY.md#admission)